Read Part 1 here.

 “Social distancing laa,” I reply.

 My sobs gradually spaced out.
 I wiped my tears with my face mask .
-Then I realised, all around me is empty space.
+Then I realised, all around me was empty space.
 No more Jesus.
 He had vanished, along with his ice box.

 Along with my second packet of potato chips.